adasouzza/Predicting-Credit-Card-Approvals/README.md

 12. **Finding the best-performing model**

 ## Dataset
-The dataset used in this project can be found in the [Credit Card Approval dataset](URL_TO_DATASET) from the UCI Machine Learning Repository.
+The dataset used in this project can be found in the [Credit Card Approval dataset](URL_TO_DATASET) from the UCI Machine Learning Repository or in the repo.

 ## Getting Started
 Follow the steps below to replicate the project on your local machine:

-1. Clone this repository: `git clone https://github.com/your-username/Predicting-Credit-Card-Approvals.git`
+1. Clone this repository: `git clone https://github.com/adasouzza/Predicting-Credit-Card-Approvals.git`
 2. Navigate to the project directory: `cd Predicting-Credit-Card-Approvals`
 3. Open and run the Jupyter notebooks in the `notebooks/` directory.